gampleman/angular-console/README.md

 <input type="text" placeholder="foobar" ng-model="foobarVal"/>
 <console placeholder="Type some foobars"
   foo="fooie" bar="'bar' + 2" foobar="foobarVal"
-  help-text="This language only accepts foo, bar and foobar"></console>
+  help-text="'This language only accepts foo, bar and foobar'"></console>
 ~~~

 The default evaluator accepts the following attributes to customize its behavior: